 There are 15 different areas in Glasgow included in GoWell – one of which is Riddrie.
 Our study area boundaries for Riddrie include the areas of Riddrie, Riddrie Knowes and Gartcraig as shown on the map.

-We are carrying out a number of resident surveys over our ten year study.
-These consist of interviews conducted face-to-face at people's homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We have carried out a number of resident surveys over our ten-year study.
+These consisted of interviews conducted face-to-face in people's homes and included a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.